Raph-AI/raph-ai.github.io/docs/index.md

 # Short bio

-I am currently a PhD Student at Université de Lorraine (Nancy, France) since January 2021.
+I am currently a PhD Student in the [IECL](https://iecl.univ-lorraine.fr/home/) lab at [Université de Lorraine](https://www.univ-lorraine.fr/en/) (Nancy, France) since January 2021.
 I am focusing on Statistics and Machine Learning, and especially time series analysis.
-My supervisors are Pr.
-Marianne Clausel and Dr. Konstantin Usevich.
+My advisors are [Pr.
+Marianne Clausel](https://sites.google.com/site/marianneclausel/) and [Dr. Konstantin Usevich](http://w3.cran.univ-lorraine.fr/konstantin.usevich).
 Before that, I obtained a BS degree in Mathematics from Sorbonne Université (Paris, France) and a MS degree in Applied Mathematics and Statistics also from Sorbonne Université.

+# Research interests

+I am working on the use of the signature, a tool from rough paths theory, for time series analysis and statistical learning.
+This tool extract intrinsic information about a multidimensional time series and more precisely the dependencies in variations along the space dimensions.
+Find [here](https://arxiv.org/abs/1603.03788) an introduction to this tool.

 # Talks

+Work in progress .

 <!-- - June 2022.
 Oral presentation at GDR TRAG annual conference in Nanterre, France.
 [Conference website](https://trag2022.sciencesconf.org/).
 - June 2022.
 15 min oral presentation at 53th _Journées de Statistiques de la Société Française de Statistique_ in Lyon, France.
 Title: Barycenters of time series: a new approach with the signature method.
 [Conference website](https://jds22.sciencesconf.org/).